d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 In a large hospital system, we might access hundreds of thousands of medical records.
-When working with finite samples, we run the risk that we might discover *apparent* associations that turn out not to hold up when we collect more data.
+When working with finite samples, we run the risk that we might discover apparent associations that turn out not to hold up when we collect more data.

-The phenomena of fitting our training data more closely than we fit the underlying distribution is called overfitting, and the techniques used to combat overfitting are called regularization.
+The phenomena of fitting our training data more closely than we fit the underlying distribution is called *overfitting*, and the techniques used to combat overfitting are called *regularization*.
 In the previous sections, you might have observed this effect while experimenting with the Fashion-MNIST dataset.
-If you altered the model structure or the hyperparameters during the experiment, you might have noticed that with enough nodes, layers, and training epochs, the model can eventually reach perfect accuracy on the training set, even as the accuracy on test data deteriorates.
+If you altered the model structure or the hyperparameters during the experiment, you might have noticed that with enough neurons, layers, and training epochs, the model can eventually reach perfect accuracy on the training set, even as the accuracy on test data deteriorates.

 ## Training Error and Generalization Error

-In order to discuss this phenomenon more formally, we need to differentiate between *training error* and *generalization error*.
+In order to discuss this phenomenon more formally, we need to differentiate between training error and generalization error.
-The training error is the error of our model as calculated on the training dataset, while generalization error is the expectation of our model's error were we to apply it to an infinite stream of additional data points drawn from the same underlying data distribution as our original sample.
+The *training error* is the error of our model as calculated on the training dataset, while *generalization error* is the expectation of our model's error were we to apply it to an infinite stream of additional data points drawn from the same underlying data distribution as our original sample.

-Problematically, *we can never calculate the generalization error exactly*.
+Problematically, we can never calculate the generalization error exactly.
 That is because the stream of infinite data is an imaginary object.
 In practice, we must *estimate* the generalization error by applying our model to an independent test set